Ad Image

 Bitdefender

-Description: Bitdefender is a global cybersecurity provider offering various solutions for small businesses, enterprises, consumers, and partners.
+Description: Bitdefender is a global cybersecurity provider offering solutions for small businesses, enterprises, consumers, and partners.
 The company’s product suite includes several endpoint security solutions, including endpoint detection and response (EDR), extended detection and response (XDR), and identity threat detection and response (ITDR).
 With those tools, companies have access to capabilities for advanced risk management, real-time attack visualizations, cross-endpoint correlations, exploit defense, patch management, threat hunting tools, and other features for consolidating investigations across endpoints, identities, productivity applications, networks, clouds, and more.

 Learn more and compare products with the Solutions Review Buyer’s Guide for Endpoint Security.